ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 ![](../media/M1-gas_gauge_battery_sensor.png)

-When using a more powerful charger things do *not* get significantly faster: the 94W Apple charger for example draws 32W-33W and it takes almost the same time to recharge the battery.
+When using a more powerful PSU charging does *not* get significantly faster on the MacBook Air: the 94W Apple charger for example draws 32W-33W and as such it takes almost the same time to recharge the battery.

 Different situation with the 13" MBP with its 60W charger and somewhat larger battery (according to `ioreg` the `DesignCapacity` is 4382 vs. 5103): 54 minutes from `75%; charging; 1:32 remaining present` until `99%; finishing charge; 0:16 remaining`, then 22 min until `100%; charged`.
 The charger's own consumption as follows: 75%: 69W, 78%: 63W, 90%: 58W, 93%: 44W, 99%: 24W and then slowly decreasing until 100% were reached.

 Please keep in mind that batteries in both laptops are brand new and some of the battery calibration stuff hasn't yet happened so I would believe those 'time remaining' messages become more precise over time.

+### Sleep / Deep Idle

+With disabled LCD backlight the new M1 laptops idle already at around 0.5W.
+If the lid will be closed the laptop enters 'Deep Idle' mode.
+Measured at the wall this is 0.1W or in other words: too low to be measured precisely with my setup.
+At least it's really low.

+Waking up from this sleep state is almost immediately and can not be compared to the situation with Intel MacBooks where entering sleep states or waking up takes ages compared to the M1 thingies.

+While sleeping the Mac will wake up periodically into 'DarkWake' mode with disabled display to perform maintainance tasks like refreshing network registrations or TimeMachine backups. `pmset -g log` tells the whole story.

 ### Throttling comparison between MacBook Air and 13" MBP